 Applications in Programming: Blended versus Traditional Approach

 Given the variety of approaches to early childhood education, it begs the question: which one is the best?
 Or, more appropriately, does one method hold sway over another?
 The short, and perhaps frustrating answer is: it depends.
 Some programs prefer a traditional approach, adhering to a pure curriculum.
 Montessori and Waldorf are both approaches that can be sustained well beyond the early childhood level and into high school.

 That being said, it is important to understand that methods and pedagogies are frameworks that can inspire practice rather than be a cut-and-dry rubric.
 In the present moment, it is increasingly the case where programs adopt a blended approach incorporating two or more methods in their program.
 This is due to the fact that there are distinct advantages to curating aspects from each available method, and adapting it to engage children.

 Imagine a curriculum built from a combination of the different methods that allows teachers to strike a balance between instructional teaching and constructive learning.
 Taking this experiment further, one could technically draw on Reggio for its community and documentation; Montessori for its independent self-directed studies; Waldorf for its integration of the arts and social consciousness and lastly; High Scope for its invaluable three-step process to ensure purposeful, planned and reflected learning processes.

 Ultimately, the choice of curriculum boils down to the mission of a center.
 Is the goal to foster community, or to bring structure and process, or to bring children back to nature, or something entirely new?
 These are the questions that will help curate a curriculum!

 No matter which learning philosophy is followed, all of them share one very important practice: observation.
-Check out our post on the importance of observation in early childhood to learn more!
+Check out our posts on the importance of observation in early childhood and on childcare facts to learn more!